Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 The extent is best shown graphically (from the report):

-After this report was issued, Deutsche and their global spider web came under intense scrutiny.
-Naturally their systemic nature - and their ability to survive a blow - was put under the microscope.
+After this report was issued, Deutsche and its global spider web came under intense scrutiny.
+Naturally, its systemic nature - and its ability to survive a blow - was put under the microscope.

 Obviously, with a bank you have to be aware of capital requirements and regulations.
-With global banks there is no end to the regulatory bodies that have a hand in their oversight and requirements.
-As a result of the "tenuous" position of most European banks, the ECB has recently relaxed their required capital, by substituting guidance for part of the capital stack instead of requirements.
-Their website explains:
+With global banks, there is no end to the regulatory bodies that have a hand in their oversight and requirements.
+As a result of the "tenuous" position of most European banks, the ECB has recently relaxed its required capital, by substituting guidance for part of the capital stack instead of requirements.
+Its website explains:

 The supervisory capital demand is based on the individual risk profile of a bank.
 In the 2016 SREP process, it will for the first time consist of two parts: Pillar 2 requirements and Pillar 2 guidance.
 Pillar 2 requirements are binding and breaches can have direct legal consequences for banks.
 Pillar 2 guidance is not directly binding and a failure to meet Pillar 2 guidance does not automatically trigger legal action.
 Nonetheless, the ECB expects banks to meet Pillar 2 guidance.